tmarshall/soda/readme.md

 In this example the endpoints within `/brands/` no longer have any middleware applied, since the file returned an empty array.
 This applies to any sub-directories.

-Note that these methods recieve the current list of middleware enabled.
+<sub>Note that these methods recieve the current list of middleware enabled.</sub>

 Now let's say we want the endpoints within `/overview/` to be for admin users only.
 You can define the enabled middleware two ways within a route file.